According to the Constitution the National Council may:

 - require inquiries on matters of public importance as referred to in Article 93.

 Where required by the National Assembly, the National Council must express its opinion on an individual matter.

 The National Council may propose to the National Assembly to adopt certain laws or amend certain legal provisions.
-The Council's role as provider of initiatives is an important one within the legislative process.
+The Council's role as proposer of initiatives is an important one within the legislative process.
 These proposals comprise initiatives and requests made by members, and proposals made by the National Council's commissions and interests groups.

 The National Council adopts, and conveys to the National Assembly opinions regarding all matters within its sphere of competence.
 This means that the interests of the interest groups represented in the National Council are promoted within the National Assembly as well.
 National Council commissions also formulate opinions, positions and proposals when laws and other acts from their area of work are being discussed.
 The constitutional provision empowering such work of the National Council means that it can give opinions not only on laws, but also on revision of the constitution, state budget, declarations, EU affairs, appointments etc.

 The National Council and its working bodies cooperate with the working bodies of the National Assembly, and forward their opinions to the latter concerning matters within their sphere of competence.
 The working bodies of the National Assembly discuss the opinions conveyed to them by the National Council or its working bodies.
 A representative of the National Council or of one of its working bodies may take part in discussions on its opinions at a session of a National Assembly working body.
 The chairman of a National Assembly working body notifies the President of the National Council or the chairman of a National Council working body of the position adopted by the National Assembly.